Covenants in the Bible: Understanding God’s Unchanging Love for Humanity

 Key Scripture: Exodus 19-24

-God delivered the Israelites from slavery in Egypt.
-Then, He established the Mosaic Covenant at Mount Sinai.
-Unlike the unconditional covenants with Noah and Abraham, this was a conditional covenant.
+After God delivered the Israelites from slavery in Egypt, He established the Mosaic Covenant at Mount Sinai.
+Unlike the unconditional covenants with Noah and Abraham, this was distinctly a conditional covenant.
 God promised to make Israel a “kingdom of priests and a holy nation” (Exodus 19:6).
-In return they promised to obey His laws, including the Ten Commandments.
-The reward for their obedience was the promised land of Canaan.
-However, if they failed to live up to their end of the covenant God would remove them from the land.
+In return, they promised to obey His laws, including the Ten Commandments.

 4. The Davidic Covenant: A King Forever